Last Updated: September 4, 2023 by Flora Gibbins

 Origin and Distribution

 Serpae Tetras are native to South America, specifically the Paraguay River basin.
-In the wild, they are found in slow-moving streams and flooded areas.
+In the wild, you’d find them in slow-moving streams and flooded areas.
 They are known to be hardy fish that can tolerate a range of water conditions, which is one reason why they have become a popular choice among aquarium hobbyists.

 In their natural habitat, Serpae Tetras tend to congregate in schools near the bottom of the water column.
-They are known to be omnivores and will feed on a variety of foods, including insects, small crustaceans, and plant matter.
+They are omnivores and will feed on a variety of foods, including insects, small crustaceans, and plant matter.

 Behavior and Temperament